Close

 Does Your Degree of Fault Matter in a NJ Motorcycle Accident Case?

-After a motorcycle accident, your actions will be questioned since your degree of fault can keep the insurance company from compensating you if you are partially responsible.
-Our attorney can help fight claims you contributed to your accident and ensure that simply riding a motorcycle is not used against you.
+Your actions will be questioned after a motorcycle accident, as your degree of fault can lower your compensation if you are partially responsible.
+Our attorney can help fight claims that you contributed to your accident and ensure that simply riding a motorcycle is not used against you.

-Insurance companies often paint motorcycle riders as somehow more reckless even when they tend to be safer.
+Insurance companies often paint motorcycle riders as somehow more reckless, even when they tend to be safer.
 If you are found to have contributed to your injuries, it can lower the compensation you recover.
 For instance, not wearing a helmet or eye protection can be used as evidence that you made your injuries worse or did not see the other driver.
-Our lawyer can use expert witnesses and other evidence to prove the other driver is responsible, potentially saving the compensation you might otherwise lose.
+Our lawyer can present expert witnesses and other evidence to prove that the other driver is responsible, potentially helping you recover the compensation you might otherwise lose.

 To schedule a free, confidential case review, contact our NJ motorcycle accident lawyer, Jerry Friedman, today at 1-800-529-4464.